-

 Form: STK-2

-Fee: Only 25% of normal filing fee
+Fee: Only 25% of the normal filing fee

-This allows a structured and affordable exit.
+This provides a structured and cost-effective exit option.

 Who Is Not Eligible for CCFS?